ArianeMoura/dailycheck/README.md

 <br>
 <br>

-Com foco em produtividade, o Daily Check permite que os usuários adicionem, visualizem e deletem rapidamente suas atividades, garantindo uma rotina mais organizada e eficiente.
+Focused on productivity, Daily Check allows users to quickly add, view, and delete their activities, ensuring a more organized and efficient routine.

 <br>

-🖥️ Click <a href="https://arianemoura.github.io/dailycheck/">here</a> to access the website.
+🖥️ **Click <a href="https://arianemoura.github.io/dailycheck/">here</a> to access the website.**